 Remember your biggest enemy may be the status quo

 The status quo represents a tremendous amount of momentum.
 Most people and companies would rather do nothing at all than impart any change, even if you tell them that the change will benefit them tremendously in the long run.
-The first commitment you’re going to need is the one to make a change in the first place, and in order to get that, you must have their strict attention and you must create tension.
+The first commitment you’re going to need is the one to make a change at all, and in order to get that, you must have their strict attention and you must create tension.

 Understand why your best customers buy from you